István Szabó: 1991–present

-Themes
+Style and Themes

 Several interconnected themes run through Szabó's films, the most common being the relationship between the personal and the political or historical.
 On the personal level, his first three feature films deal with coming of age issues, but political/historical events form the backdrop of these issues and continually rupture the attempts of the characters to lead their private lives.
 In an interview in 2008, Szabó said, “My mother once told me, 'We had a nice childhood and our youth was beautiful, but our life was destroyed by politics and history.'”
 The political/historical events most commonly depicted are the dominant traumatic events of mid-20th century Hungarian and Central European history—Nazism, the Second World War, and, in Hungary—or, more accurately, Budapest—the Arrow Cross dictatorship and the Holocaust, the Communist takeover, and the 1956 Revolution.
 Szabó himself has frequently referred to this theme as the search for security.

 A related theme is the moral compromises individuals make in order to succeed in immoral political systems.
 In an interview about Taking Sides, Szabó said, “I don't think that life is possible without making compromises.
 The question is only one of limits: how far to go.
 When one crosses the line, then the compromise starts to be a bad, even deadly, one.”
 This theme is dominant in the Brandauer trilogy and, as Istvan Deak points out, may be related to Szabó's own collaboration with the Communist secret police.

 Another closely related theme is the arts—most often theater, but also music and film itself.
 In several of Szabó's films—most famously in Mephisto—artists become caught up in conflicts around politics, role-playing, and identity.

-Style

 Szabó's early films—culminating in Lovefilm and 25 Fireman Street—were influenced by the French New Wave in their experimentation with flashbacks, dream sequences, and unconventional narrative structures built on these techniques.

 Szabó emphasizes iconography in his films, insofar as he tends to invest certain objects and places with symbolic meaning.
 Tram cars play this role in many of his films, and one becomes the central image in Budapest Tales.
 Budapest itself plays an important role in many of his films, including scenes of the Danube and of buildings Szabó lived in when he was a child.

 Acting also plays a key role in Szabó's films, as he values psychological complexity in his central characters.
 In his first several features, he tended to use the same lead actors over and over—first András Bálint, then Klaus Maria Brandauer.
 Consistent with this focus on acting, he frequently employs long close-up shots to emphasize the play of emotions on the faces of his characters.